 In June 2005, we entered into a credit agreement with a syndicate of banks (the "Credit Agreement").
 The agreement was amended in April 2006 to modify certain financial covenants.
 The term of the Credit Agreement is seven years and the total amount available under the Credit Agreement is \$800.0 million, consisting of a \$500.0 million revolving facility and a \$300.0 million term loan facility.
 Borrowings under the credit facilities are subject to compliance with financial covenants and other provisions of the Credit Agreement.
 We may use proceeds from the credit facilities for working capital, capital expenditures made in the ordinary course of business, our common stock repurchase program, direct and indirect investments permitted under the Credit Agreement, and other lawful corporate purposes.
-The Credit Agreement contains affirmative and negative covenants that we must comply with, including (a) maintaining an interest coverage ratio of no less than 1.90 to 1.00 from January 1, 2006 to December 31, 2007, and no less than 2.25 to 1.00 from January 1, 2008 to December 31, 2008, and no less than 2.50 to 1.00 from January 1, 2009 and thereafter, (b) maintaining a total leverage ratio of no greater than 7.00 to 1.00 from April 1, 2006 to December 31, 2007, and no greater than 6.00 to 1.00 from January 1, 2008 and thereafter, (c) limitations on liens, (d) limitations on the sale of assets, (e) limitations on the payment of dividends, and (f) limitations on mergers, as well as other customary covenants.
+The Credit Agreement contains affirmative and negative covenants that we must comply with, including (a) maintaining an interest coverage ratio of no less than 1.90 to 1.00 from January 1, 2006 to December 31, 2007, and no less than 2.25 to 1.00 from January 1, 2009 and thereafter, (b) maintaining a total leverage ratio of no greater than 7.00 to 1.00 from January 1, 2008 to December 31, 2006 to December 31, 2007, and no greater than 6.00 to 1.00 from January 1, 2008 and thereafter, (c) limitations on liens, (d) limitations on the sale of assets, (e) limitations on the payment of dividends, and (f) limitations on mergers, as well as other customary covenants.
 Simultaneous with entering into the Credit Agreement, we borrowed \$437.5 million under the Credit Agreement to retire all outstanding obligations under our previous credit agreement.
 We have received a waiver under the Credit Agreement extending the due date for delivery of our consolidated financial statements for the year ended December 31, 2006 and the quarter ended March 31, 2007 and waiving compliance with the interest ratio covenant in the Credit Agreement until July 13, 2007.
-We expect that with this filing of this Form 10-K and the subsequent filing of our first quarter Form 10-Q we will be in compliance with the requirements for delivery of our consolidated financial statements.
+We expect that with this filing of this Form 10-K and the subsequent filing of our f

 As of December 31, 2006, we had approximately \$362.0 million available for borrowing.
 Taking into consideration the covenants under the Credit Agreement, approximately \$31.3 million of that amount was available to be drawn down.
 Both the term loan facility and the revolving facility under the Credit Agreement bear interest, at our option, at a rate equal to either (i) the London Interbank Offered Rate ("LIBOR") plus a spread that ranges from 0.63% to 1.50%, or (ii) the prime rate plus a spread of up to 0.50%.
 The amount of the spread varies depending on our leverage ratio.
 We also pay a commitment fee that varies depending on certain financial covenants and the amount of unused commitment, up to a maximum of 0.375% per annum on the average balance of the revolving facility.
 We believe that we are in compliance with all covenants under the amended Credit Agreement.
-In connection with entering into the Credit Agreement in June 2005, we (a) recorded approximately \$4.2 million of deferred financing costs to be amortized over the life of the Credit Agreement, and (b) wrote-off approximately \$2.1 million of the previous credit facilities' unamortized deferred financing costs as a loss on extinguishment of debt.
+In connection with entering into the Credit Agreement in June 2005, we (a) recorded approximately \$4.2 million of deferred financing costs to be amortized over the life of the Credit Agreement, and (b) wrote-off approximately \$2.1 million of the previous credit facilities 'unamortized deferred financing costs as a loss on extinguishment of debt.